tartley/tartley.github.io/_posts/2010-07-31-flying-high-hobbyist-opengl-from-python.md

     \ resulting code might be useful to release publicly.
 Thanks for the prod.", date: '2010-08-19 12:58:17 -0500', date_gmt: '2010-08-19 11:58:17 -0500', id: 31843}
 - {author: Crosshatch shaders | Learning WebGL, author_email: '', author_url: 'http://learningwebgl.com/blog/?p=2858',
-  content: '[...] never got round to posting.
+  content: "[...] never got round to posting.
 Most of the WebGL stuff in my tutorials
-    aims at something like realism; this post by my friend and colleague Jonathan Hartley persuaded me that there&#8217;s much more to creating [...]', date: '2010-12-10 14:18:07 -0600', date_gmt: '2010-12-10 14:18:07 -0600', id: 35702}
+    aims at something like realism; this post by my friend and colleague Jonathan Hartley persuaded me that there's much more to creating [...]", date: '2010-12-10 14:18:07 -0600', date_gmt: '2010-12-10 14:18:07 -0600', id: 35702}
 - {author: max, author_email: maxmetallika@gmail.com, author_url: 'http://praveenmax.wordpress.com',
   content: 'Very nice post.Could you tell me which is better and easy for opengl programming